 - To provide a clock output for a companion processor, thus saving the cost of an additional oscillator.
 CLKOUT can be made available in any operation mode except Sleep mode and is automatically enabled at power on reset. - To provide an oscillator reference output.
-Measurement of the CLKOUT signal enables simple software trimming of the initial crystal tolerance.

-Note to minimize the current consumption of the SX1231H, please ensure that the CLKOUT signal is disabled when not required.
+Measurement of the CLKOUT signal enables simple software trimming of the initial crystal tolerance. - Note to minimize the current consumption of the SX1239, please ensure that the CLKOUT signal is disabled when not required.

-3.2.3.
+3.3.3.
 PLL Architecture

-The frequency synthesizer generating the LO frequency for both the receiver and the transmitter is a fractional-N sigmadelta PLL.
+The frequency synthesizer generating the LO frequency for the receiver is a fractional-N sigma-delta PLL.
 The PLL incorporates a third order loop capable of fast auto-calibration, and it has a fast switching-time.
 The VCO and the loop filter are both fully integrated, removing the need for an external tight-tolerance, high-Q inductor in the VCO tank circuit.

-3.2.3.1.
+3.3.3.1.
 VCO

-The VCO runs at 2, 4 or 6 times the RF frequency (respectively in the 915, 434 and 315 MHz bands) to reduce any LO leakage in receiver mode, to improve the quadrature precision of the receiver, and to reduce the pulling effects on the VCO during transmission.
+The VCO runs at 2, 4 or 6 times the RF frequency (respectively in the 915, 434 and 315 MHz bands) to reduce any LO leakage in receiver mode, to improve the quadrature precision of the receiver.

 The VCO calibration is fully automated.
-A coarse adjustment is carried out at power on reset, and a fine tuning is performed each time the SX1231H PLL is activated.
-Automatic calibration times are fully transparent to the end-user, as their processing time is included in the TS\TE and TS\RE specifications.
+A coarse adjustment is carried out at power on reset, and a fine tuning is performed each time the SX1239 PLL is activated.
+Automatic calibration times are fully transparent to the end-user, as their processing time is included in the TS\RE specifications.

-3.2.3.2.
+3.3.3.2.
 PLL Bandwidth

-The bandwidth of the SX1231H Fractional-N PLL is wide enough to allow for:

-- High speed FSK modulation, up to 300 kb/s, inside the PLL bandwidth - Very fast PLL lock times, enabling both short startup and fast hop times required for frequency agile applications
+The bandwidth of the SX1239 Fractional-N PLL is wide enough to allow for very fast PLL lock times, enabling both short startup and fast hop times required for frequency agile applications.

-3.2.3.3.
+3.3.3.3.
 Carrier Frequency and Resolution

-The SX1231H PLL embeds a 19-bit sigma-delta modulator and its frequency resolution, constant over the whole frequency range, and is given by:
+The SX1239 PLL embeds a 19-bit sigma-delta modulator and its frequency resolution, constant over the whole frequency range, and is given by: